argonne-lcrc/user-guides/docs/using-software/software-specific-guides/vasp.md

 We recommend using NCORE and KPAR in your INCAR file on Improv to improve parallel performance.

 NCORE should be set to a divisor of 16 on Improv.
 We find that NCORE=8 gives good parallel performance on Improv.
-You should test NCORE=2, 4, 8, and 16 for your case to get the optimal performance on Improv.
+To get the optimal performance on Improv, you should test NCORE=2, 4, 8, and 16 for your case.

 NCORE should be set to a divisor of 18 on Bebop.
 We find that NCORE=6 gives good parallel performance on Bebop.
-You should test NCORE=2, 3, 6, 9 and 18 for your case to get the optimal performance on Bebop.
+To get the optimal performance on Bebop, you should test NCORE=2, 3, 6, 9, and 18 for your case.

 Using NCORE=1 is discouraged except for GW and RPA calculations.